Combining Transformers with Natural Language Explanations: Approach

 \subsection{Guiding Memory Interaction with Strong Supervision}

-The concept of WS is important, since not always single memory slots can be directly associated with individual training examples.
+The concept of WS is important since not always memory slots can be explicitly associated with individual training examples (e.g., this might be costly with regard to the time required from an expert, but also intrinsically challenging).
 This is a very general setting.
-Yet, if background knowledge comes with the capability of naturally linking each example with the associated memory content, it is then possible to guide the model in the training phase by only focusing on specific target memory slots.
-This procedure is formally known as Strong Supervision (SS) and it has been widely explored in memory networks since their introduction~\cite{SukhbaatarSWF15}.
+Yet, if such annotation information is provided, we can regularize the model in the training phase by focusing on specific target memory slots.
+This procedure is formally known as Strong Supervision (SS) and it has been widely explored in memory networks since their introduction~\citep{SukhbaatarSWF15}.
 SS can assume different formulations.
 In our experimental scenarios, it is sufficient to enforce a preference for just one of the (possibly multiple) memory slots associated with a given input example.
-Following~\cite{ruggeri2021detecting}, we limit the memory-augmented neural model to a single reasoning iteration, i.e., memory hop, and we exploit SS in the form of a max-margin loss.
-More precisely, we do not perform target sampling to ensure both the presence of negative and positive examples, but we instead rely on batch examples to formulate the constraint.

-Formally, we define target memory slots as those that have been linked to the input example during the annotation phase.
-We introduce a loss penalty term that enforces target memory slots to have a higher similarity score with respect to the input than to the remaining slots, up to a $\gamma$ margin:
+Following~\citep{ruggeri2021detecting} we exploit SS in the form of a max-margin loss.
+We define target memory slots as those that have been linked to the input example during the annotation phase.
+We introduce a penalty term that enforces target memory slots to have a higher similarity score with respect to the input $x$ than to the remaining slots, up to a $\gamma$ margin:

-where $M^n_+$ is the set of target memory slots for a given input example $q^n$, $M^n_-$ is the set of non-target memory slots for the $n$-th input example, $(m_+, m_-)$ is a target/non-target memory slot pair for $n$, and $\sigma$ is the (sigmoid) activation function.
+where for the $n$-th example $M^n_+$ is the set of target memory slots for a given input example $x$, $M^n_-$ is the set of non-target memory slots for the $n$-th input example, $(m_+, m_-)$ is a target/non-target memory slot pair for $n$, $\sigma$ is the activation function and $s(\cdot, \cdot)$ is the similarity function.
 The hyper-parameter $\gamma$ controls the intensity of the SS constraints, while trading-off classification performance and model interpretability: large values of $\gamma$ would basically turn the preference ranking induced by the hinge loss into a classification loss.
-Overall, the loss function for MemBERT with SS is:
+Overall, the loss function for memBERT and memDistilBERT with SS is: